ryanpeters-MSFT/DotNetModernizationVbd/Authentication/readme.md

 When migrating from .NET Framework to .NET Core, authentication and authorization mechanisms have undergone significant changes.
 These changes are aimed at providing a more modern and flexible approach to security while aligning with the principles of .NET Core's cross-platform and modular architecture.

-## Changes in Authentication and Authorization:
+## Changes in Authentication and Authorization

 ### Unified Identity Framework